-- 1. This consent authorises the occupation of space in the Coastal Marine Area by the outlet structure existing at the time the application for this consent was lodged, and as described in the application.
-Any change to the nature or scale of the structure may therefore need to be authorised by a formal process in accordance with the Resource Management Act, 1991. - 2.
-The consent holder shall maintain the structure in a safe and sound condition such that it continues to function effectively as an outlet structure. - 3.
-In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review during the month of June 2020 and/or June 2026 for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time.
+- 7. Beyond a mixing zone of 5 metres the discharge shall not give rise to a total residual chlorine level of greater than 0.1 gm-3 - 8.
+Any discharge shall only occur two hours either side of high tide. - 9.
+The consent holder shall maintain and regularly update a 'Contingency Plan' that details measures and procedures that will be undertaken in the event of a chemical spill.
+The plan shall be approved by the Chief Executive, Taranaki Regional Council, acting in a certification capacity as being adequate to avoid, remedy or mitigate the environmental effects of such an event. - 10.
+In accordance with section 128 and section 129 of the Resource Management Act 1991, the Taranaki Regional Council may serve notice of its intention to review, amend, delete or add to the conditions of this resource consent by giving notice of review: - a) during the month of June 2020 and/or June 2026, for the purpose of ensuring that the conditions are adequate to deal with any adverse effects on the environment arising from the exercise of this resource consent, which were either not foreseen at the time the application was considered or which it was not appropriate to deal with at the time; and/or - b) annually during the month of June for the purpose of including conditions requiring provision of records necessary to check compliance with condition 2.